The Way of the World

 The Way of the World is a comedy play written by the English playwright William Congreve, first performed in 1700.
 It premiered in the theatre in Lincoln's Inn Fields in London.
-It is widely regarded by critics as one of the finest works of Restoration comedy ever written, and has often been called a centerpiece of the genre.
+It is widely regarded by critics as one of the finest works of Restoration comedy ever written, and has often been called a centrepiece of the genre.
 Initially, however, the play struck many audience members as continuing the "immorality" of the previous decades, and was not well received.
 Public perception of the play gradually changed over time, and it eventually became noted for its important role in shaping the comedy of manners genre during the Restoration period, and continues to be adapted for performances in operas, concerts, and theatres.
+The Restoration period was a time of "fashionable facade."
+Englishmen condemned sexual promiscuity in public, but in private took a liking to the well-executed French wit, and such is reflected in the subject matter of the play.
+This may have contributed to the play not being well received when it initially came out.

 The play revolves around the intricate romantic relationships, courtships and social maneuvering of London's upper class, particularly in reference to the love story of Mirabell and Millamant.
 The work also explores themes of love, marriage, deception, morality, and the superficiality of high society, with a focus on the characters' pursuit of wealth, status and reputation.
 The play satirises the institution of marriage, showing it as a business deal and a social contract instead of being an emotional bonding.
 Throughout the play, the various characters engage in different forms of deception, deceit and manipulation to achieve their personal goals.
 The character of Marwood, a friend of both Fainall and Lady Wishfort, is a key figure in revealing personal secrets and creating conflict between the other characters, which sets the tone for the play.

 As The Way of the World was written during the Restoration period of Great Britain, a time when the English society was undergoing significant changes socially and culturally, the play reflects many of these changes, and has been recognised for its witty dialogues, the exploration of social conventions, and its intricate plot.
 Its enduring importance lies mainly in its insightful portrayal of upper-class society and its lasting impact on dramatic literature, and is now considered by many commentators as a classic of Restoration comedy.

 Illustration in the journal The Moving Picture World for the film adaptation of the play The Way of the World (1916).